 Tech is subject to and endorses both the Americans with Disabilities Act and Section 504 of the Rehabilitation Act of 1973.
 The Director of Disability Services serves as the coordinator for these federal programs.
 The Office of Disability Service is located in Doc Bryan and can be contacted by calling (479) 968-0302 or FAX (479) 964-0375.

-Beginning June 1, 2007, all students at Arkansas Tech University will be assigned a permanent, randomly generated, student identification number.
+All students at Arkansas Tech University will be assigned a permanent, randomly generated, student identification number.
 A student’s social security number will be used only on applications for admission and solely for the purposes of State and Federal reporting requirements and determination of eligibility for Federal financial aid.

 All students must provide proof of two measles, one mumps and two rubella immunizations by way of an official record from another educational institution, certificate from a licensed medical doctor, or an authorized public health department representative.
 Proof of the appropriate immunizations must be presented to the Office of Admissions prior to admission to the university.

 All students who hold a resident alien status must provide a copy of their resident alien card documenting an unexpired status.

 Entering freshmen must comply with the following admission requirements and freshman placement standards.
 This includes students who enter with college credit earned prior to high school graduation, during summer following high school graduation, or by advanced placement.

 Residual college entrance exams, taken on other college campuses, will not be accepted for admissions.